aDR300684/CryptoNewsSentiment/README.md

 ## Results and Interpretation

 The final model within our pipeline demonstrates the capability to predict price momentum from cryptocurrency news with an accuracy of approximately 61%.
-While showing promise, this accuracy level suggests caution in application for real-world financial decisions.
-Do not use it at the current state !
+While showing promise, this accuracy level suggests caution in application for real-world financial decisions, so do not use it at the current state !

 ## Conclusion and Future Work